 The story begins on a regular day back in January 2019.
 An order came in for three black and gold bow ties which were for sale on my website.
-There was certainly nothing unusual about that but when I looked closely all was not as it seemed.
+There was certainly nothing unusual about that, but when I looked closely all was not as it seemed.
 I noticed that the bow ties were being sent to the BBC costume department for Doctor Who.
 Immediately I started wondering what was going on and I emailed the customer to see if they were willing to share any details with me.
-I quickly got a polite response saying that they weren’t able to tell me anything at that time and that I must keep it a secret which, due to customer confidentiality, was guaranteed.
+I quickly got a polite response saying that they weren’t able to tell me anything at that time and that I must keep it a secret!

-You can find more details and purchase the bow tie by clicking HERE
+You can find more details and purchase the bow tie HERE

 As the months passed by, I pretty much forgot about the order, assuming that nothing had come of it.
-I guessed that costumes and props were regularly bought for shows and never used.
+I guessed that costumes and props were frequently bought for shows and never used.